 The film purports to be a sensational expose of current slavery in the Saharawi refugee camps in Algeria.
-These allegations are presented with a propaganda-like combination of mistranslation, distortion, selective editing, blurring of facts and complete contempt for many international authorities such as the United Nations, Human Rights Watch and Amnesty International.
+These allegations are presented with a propaganda-like combination of mistranslation, distortion, selective editing, unacknowledged re-enactments, blurring of facts and complete contempt for many international authorities such as the United Nations, Human Rights Watch and Amnesty International.